AaronBratcher/ALBNoSQLDB/README.md

 [![CocoaPods](https://img.shields.io/cocoapods/v/ALBNoSQLDB.svg)](https://cocoapods.org/)

 **This class uses Swift 3.0.
-If you need Swift 2.2, use Tag 2.2**

 A SQLite database wrapper written in Swift that requires no SQL knowledge to use.

+No need to keep track of columns used in the database; it's automatic.

 Completely thread safe since it uses it's own Thread subclass.

 All public methods are class-level methods, so no instance of the class is needed.

-See the Money Trak project for an example of using this class to sync between instances of an app.
+See the ALBPeerConnect project for an example of using this class to sync between instances of an app.

 ## Installation Options ##
 - Cocoapods